junaid-mohammad/Cute-Date-Ideas/README.md

 2. **Created GitHub Repo**

-   - Initialized a new GitHub repository (`Cute-Date-Ideas`) and pushed all project files to it.
+   - Initialized a new GitHub repository (`Love-Roulette`) and pushed all project files to it.

 3. **Created Azure DevOps Project**

-   - Created a project called _Cute Date Ideas_ in Azure DevOps.
+   - Created a project called (`Love Roulette`) in Azure DevOps.

 4. **Added Azure DevOps as a Git Remote**

    - Used the following to connect local code to Azure DevOps:
      ```bash
-     git remote add azure https://Junaid-Arif@dev.azure.com/Junaid-Arif/Cute%20Date%20Ideas/_git/Cute%20Date%20Ideas
+     git remote add azure https://Junaid-Arif@dev.azure.com/Junaid-Arif/Love%20Roulette/_git/Love%20Roulette
      ```

 5. **Push to Both Remotes**